nicholasgonzalez1/Flight_Scheduling_Dashboard/README.md

 ## Heuristic for Minimizing Gate Utilization

 For each terminal, a collection of flights are assigned to gates depending on their respective gate arrival and departure times.
 The heuristic used focuses on minimizing the amount of gates utilized within each terminal.
 As a result, this leads to fewer flight attendants needed to manage the terminal and therefore, cheaper operational costs for MCO.
-The `AssignGates()` is located here: Excel Developer Tab>Visual Basic>VBAProject>Modules>Optimizer.
+The `AssignGates()` function is located here: Excel Developer Tab>Visual Basic>VBAProject>Modules>Optimizer.

 ### Heuristic Steps